 This year’s MWC – Mobile World Congress edition has brought together a variety of the latest and hottest techs.
 Besides Nokia’s comeback and different mobile announcements, we could try out other different tech innovations.
 VR, robots and connected cars were some of the most promising of them.

-Robotics is an ever-growing phenomenon and MWC seemed the perfect scenario to demonstrate the latest progresses.
-Companies are developing robots able to carry out all kind of tasks, from robotic arms that play drums to solving Rubik cubes.
+Robotics is an ever-growing phenomenon and MWC seemed the perfect scenario to demonstrate the latest progress.
+Companies are developing robots able to carry out all kind of tasks, from robotic arms that play the drums to solving Rubik cubes.

 HTC encourages the user to take a leap into the virtual void.
 Their glasses are so real that it actually gives you the chills.